signet-framework/case-study/pages/case-study/signet-framework.md

 Moreover, one of Signet's key strengths lies in its ease of adoption.
 With automatic consumer contract generation, there's no need to write new unit tests, saving on time and resources.
-Further, Signet automatically deploys to AWS with a single command.
+Further, organizations can deploy the Signet broker to their existing AWS cloud with a single command.
+The Signet CLI provisions an ECS Fargate cluster along with all of the necessary supporting infrastructure.
+This deployment strategy makes it easy for teams to scale Signet as needed.

+**(maybe) TODO: AWS diagram here?**

 Signet makes it easy to adopt contract testing, empowering teams to focus more on delivering features and improvements.